6 simple ways to stand out to employers when you’re job hunting

 6. Master your interview technique

-“For example, if teamwork is a really important skillset, you may be asked, ‘Tell us about a time when you made a positive contribution to a team’ or ‘Tell us about a time when you helped a colleague’,” says Lambart.
+“For example, if teamwork is a really important skill, you may be asked, ‘Tell us about a time when you made a positive contribution to a team’ or ‘Tell us about a time when you helped a colleague’,” says Lambart.

 “To be successful in answering behavioural questions it is really important that you structure your responses using what is known as the ‘STAR’ method.
 This is effectively just providing a structure to your story much like we were taught at school to write an essay with the structure of an Introduction, Body and Conclusion.”